rohanmahy/ietf-drafts/mahy-mls-content-adv/draft-mahy-mls-content-adv.md

 and content type capabilities inside the Message Layer Security (MLS).
 It defines two new extensions and a minimal framing format.

-This document describes a default mechanism for the negotiation of content inside an MLS group.
-It defines two new extensions to the MLS (Messaging Layer Security) Protocol to allow for negotiation of media types exchanged among members of an MLS group, and a minimal framing format.

 {mainmatter}

 # Terminology